vsoftco/spell/README.md

     python3 spell.py

-then start typing.
-You can even combine `spell` via UNIX-like piping
+then start typing. `spell` accepts to be part of a UNIX-like pipe, e.g.

     cat some_file.txt | python3 spell.py

-to spell whole files.
+to spell the content of `some_file.txt`.

 ### Creating custom dictionaries